7 Common Challenges Digital Agencies Face

 There is no question that automation is critical for digital marketing agencies.
 By automating the processes they use to plan, create, deploy, and analyze their marketing campaigns, agencies can save time and improve their overall efficiency.

-There are several different automation tools that agencies can use, depending on their specific needs.
-For example, digital marketing agencies need to have automated reporting to streamline operations.
-Automated reporting can help agencies track their progress, performance, and results in real-time, which can help them optimize their campaigns and strategies as needed.
+Agencies can use several different automation tools, depending on their specific needs.
+For example, digital marketing agencies need automated reporting to streamline operations.
+Automated reporting can help agencies track their progress, performance, and results in real time, which can help them optimize their campaigns and strategies as needed.
 Additionally, automated reporting can help agencies save time and resources, as it can automate compiling and analyzing data.

 Agencies can also automate support requests by connecting their ticketing system to their task management platform, for example, Zendesk is a popular customer service software that helps businesses manage and track customer support tickets.
-It can be connected to other software such as Teamwork to automate the process of ticket creation and assignment.
+It can be connected to other software, such as Asana, to automate the process of ticket creation and assignment.

 5. Client retention